 Requirement to File Fee Applications.

-The Court, in the exercise of its discretion, may order a debtor’s attorney to file a fee application in any case and may direct disgorgement of all or part of the fee if the Court finds the fee to be unreasonable or paid in violation of the Bankruptcy Code, the Federal Rules of Bankruptcy Procedure, or these Rules.
+The Court, in the exercise of its discretion, may order a debtor’s attorney to file a fee application in any case and may direct disgorgement of all or part of the fee if the Court finds the fee to be unreasonable or paid in violation of the Bankruptcy Code, the Bankruptcy Rules, or these Rules.
 See 11 U.S.C. § 329.

 Real Estate Brokers.

 If approved in a retention order, a real estate broker may be paid the customary commission at closing, as defined in Vt.
-LBR 6004-1(e)(4), subject to disgorgement in the event the Court determines either that the commission is unreasonable under the particular circumstances of the case or that the estate is administratively insolvent.
+LBR 6004-1(e)(4), subject to disgorgement in the event the Court determines the commission is unreasonable under the particular circumstances of the case or the estate is administratively insolvent.

 Scope of Duties to be Performed by Debtor’s Attorney for Flat Fee Charged.